LIN251/chrome_extension/README.md

 2. Additionally, there is a feedback section where customers can submit their feedback directly to the sales team.

 ### Sales pages
-1. This page enables salespeople to publish additional products to the product page.
+1. Salespeople can use this page to add new products to the product page.
-2. The page also contains a feedback list that includes all relevant information, such as customer information and the time stamp of each feedback submission.
+2. The page includes a feedback list that provides customer information and a time stamp for each feedback submission.
-3. Salespeople can reply to feedback by clicking on the reply button, which creates a new entry indicating that the feedback has been replied to.
+3. Salespeople can respond to feedback by clicking on the reply button.
+4. A new entry will be created to indicate that the feedback has been replied to.
+5. Firebase will be notified and update the corresponding value in the "replied" section.
-4. Currently, no email notifications are sent, but all replies are recorded in Firebase and will automatically show in the sales sections.
-Email replies may be added in the future if necessary.
+6. Although no email notifications are currently sent, all reply data is recorded in Firebase and will automatically show in the sales section.
+Email replies may be added in the future, if necessary.

 ### Tech stack
 1. React, Js, chrome